Fibroids and Pregnancy: Can You Get Pregnant with Fibroids?

 So what do you need to know and do if you are in the 20% of women of reproductive age suffering from uterine fibroids?

-This post will look at the uterine fibroid symptoms and treatments as well as how they can impact your pregnancy journey.
+This post will look at the uterine fibroid symptoms and treatments, whether or not you can get pregnant with fibroids, as well as how they can impact your pregnancy journey.

 What are uterine fibroids?